 According to a recent US government report, businesses typically face over 100 cyber attacks a year, with over 40% of SMEs suffering considerable damage.
 The UK National Cyber Security Center, meanwhile, claims that small enterprises have a 50% chance of getting attacked online.

 As eCommerce expands globally with each passing year, these figures are only likely to get worse.
 Therefore, you need to protect your organisation, even if your resources are thinly spread.
-There are basic steps you can follow to ensure that your website is less appealing to potential threats.
+While you may have your own IT experts, or be outsourcing your server needs, there are still basic steps you can follow to ensure that your website is less prone to potential threats.

 Cash is vital for small businesses, as there are numerous outgoings that have to be accounted for every month.
 As a result, when it comes to certain resources, many entrepreneurs can be guilty of looking for the cheapest option available.